fadden/CiderPress2/ndocs/top/SourceNotes.md

 specific compression algorithm, then decompress them and verify that the output matches the input.
 This can be used for performance and correctness testing of compression code.

-## GUI Tool Development ##

-During development, the command-line interface was developed first.
-The graphical interface is currently implemented with WPF (Windows Presentation Foundation).
-This might seem an odd choice, since WPF is several years old and Windows-only, and there are multi-platform UI toolkits.
-The motivations for using it are:

- 1. Some multi-platform UI toolkits don't work on all of my target platforms.
-    For example, Microsoft's MAUI doesn't currently work on Linux.
- 2. Some UI toolkits emphasize mobile device interaction, making them less suitable for what is primarily a desktop application.
- 3. Some UI toolkits are missing important pieces, like robust display of formatted text.
- 4. I'm familiar with WPF.

-My goal with the WPF implementation was to provide a useful program that proves out the API in the underlying libraries.
-The bulk of the implementation is shared between the CLI and GUI apps, but you can't trust an API until it has been used for a real application.
-I had initially planned to use a platform-independent UI toolkit for the first version, but I wasn't able to find one that seemed both appropriate and ready.
-WPF has a lot of issues, but I've already fought those battles and know how to solve the problems.
-Learning a new API and working through a new set of issues was just going to slow things down.

-The final reason for sticking with WPF is that I'm not convinced that a platform-neutral implementation is the right choice.
-Some features, like managing physical media, are specific to each platform.
-Drag & drop operations are provided by some GUI toolkits, but only within an application.
-Copying files between program instances, or to and from a system Finder/Explorer window, requires platform-specific handling.
-The right answer may be that every platform needs a custom implementation that can take full advantage of the system's characteristics.

-Since I don't know what the right answer is, I'm going to forge ahead with the WPF version.
-This will ensure that the various APIs work correctly with a GUI app, and demonstrate how I think the tool should behave.
-Fortunately, the GUI application code is a relatively small part of the overall package.

 ## Source Code Proportions ##